factor/factor/reference/compiler-next3-20260909/README.md

+# Compiler follow-up results

+Four opt-in improvements are implemented and measured on ARM64 and native x86.
+Read [RESULTS.md](RESULTS.md) for the outcome and [IMPLEMENTATION.md](IMPLEMENTATION.md) for flags and worktrees.
+All defaults are retained.

-# Round 3 native baseline and diagnostics
+## Retained baseline and diagnostics

 Baseline source is `8780b3c0908ba06be2720c5ac0949e3c68b871e4`.
 Compared with the measured `ad0fc337de` source, only three validation/test files change; production compiler, VM, and workload sources are identical. `baseline-source-proof.json` records that relationship.
 The new isolated native root has an exact 1,591-path manifest.
 It reuses the retained image (SHA256 `358139bcf48356b821c3b3e4159ad5df77c56d921e9fbb99ffa2a4a9e5b608fd`) and capability-bearing native x86 VM (`5004b96bf99cc5edeecdadafe01f6ccc8697d3708dfdb04005f70e5c2a79922f`).
 The image's original source marker remains ad0fc; no new bootstrap or preparation is claimed.